GeoscienceAustralia/dea-knowledge-hub/docs/_templates/external-data-v1.rst

           * - **{{ external_data_label }}**
             -
               * `{{ valid_external_data.custom_label or external_data_default_name }} <{{ valid_external_data.link }}>`_
-            - Learn how to access the data from the external provider.
+            - Learn more about the data from the external provider.
           {% endif %}

           {% if valid_maps %}